nephio-project/porch/docs/content/en/docs/5_architecture_and_components/engine/request-flows/create.md

 3. Validates package name format

 **Validation process**:
-1. Call `repo.ListPackageRevisions()` to get existing revisions in repository
+1. Get existing revisions in repository
 2. Filter revisions to same package name
-3. Call `ensureUniqueWorkspaceName()` to verify no duplicate workspace names
+3. Verify no duplicate workspace names
 4. Reject if workspace name already exists

 **Why this matters**:
-- Workspace name is used to generate PackageRevision metadata.name
+- Workspace name is used to generate PackageRevision name
 - Must be unique within a package
 - Prevents naming conflicts